Sebastian-De-Jesus/254-Final-Project/README.md

 # installation

 In order to install this web-app you must first download the files from the **github repository**.
-After doing so you will need to install a few additionally tools to run the appliaction.
+After doing so you will need to install a few additionall tools to locally host the site and database.
+For our project, we went with MySQL and Apache.

 # configuration